soichih/node-dicom-faker/README.md

 * RescaleSlope
 * LargestImagePixelValue

-In the future, it will allow you to specify modality, or Manufacturer and generate more realistic data.
+In the future, I want to be able to specify modality, or Manufacturer and generate more realistic data.
+(Help welcomed - especially sample headers!)

 ## Installation